-The Roku Express is the cheapest, costing only $24.99 but supports only HD content.
+The Roku Express is the cheapest, costing only $24.99 on Amazon but supports only HD content.
 Roku Premiere is the second least expensive at $39.99.
 Unlike the Express, it sports 4K HDR Content.
 Roku Streaming Stick+, Roku Ultra support 4K HDR but with additional WiFi 5.
 The Ultra adds an Ethernet port and 2GB of RAM.
 You also get remotes with voice control.
 The Stick+ costs $49.99 while the Ultra will cost you $99.99.

 In 2014, Roku starting partnering with TCL and Hisense TV vendors to ship Smart TVs with built-in Roku TV OS.
-The TCL line in particular has become very popular because of its budget-friendliness and features such as 4K HDR support you would ordinary find in premium LG and Samsung models.
+The TCL line in particular has become very popular because of its budget-friendliness and features such as 4K HDR support that you would ordinary find in premium LG and Samsung TV models.
 The TVs are regularly updated as often as the streaming devices.
 Roku TVs are well-know for their support of over-the-air traditional TV through supported antenna.

 Armed with a wide selection of competitive devices, the Roku platform is the most open platform-agnostic streaming platform there is.
 There are well over 4,500 free and paid-for channels or apps on Roku including the big ones such as Prime Video, Hulu, Netflix, HBO Now, CBS Access, Apple TV+, and free ones such as Pluto TV, Tubi, Starz.
 Showmax is not available on Roku.